 If you’ve ever looked at a label on one, you’ll see a list of ingredients as long as your arm.
 When these are combined, they accentuate the overall effects of the energy “high” received.
-Popular stimulant ingredients in energy drinks include caffeine, guarana, taurine, vitamin B and ginseng.
+Popular stimulant ingredients in energy drinks include caffeine, guarana, taurine, vitamin B, and ginseng.
 That’s a lot of stimulation!

 Because not everyone responds to individual ingredients or the combination of them in the same way, drinking even one energy drink can cause major short-term health issues.
 Let’s take a closer look at some of the commonly reported health issues associated with energy drinks.

-Lets find out the truth: Are Energy Drinks Bad For You?
+Let’s find out the truth: Are Energy Drinks Bad For You?

 Increased Blood Pressure

 Energy drinks raise blood pressure as they stimulate the nervous system and brain functions.
 They also increase stress hormones, such as cortisol, released in the body as the body reads the heightened stimulation as a need to deal with a stressful or dangerous situation.
-In one study at the Mayo Clinic, just one 240 mg energy drink caused a 74% increase of norepinephrine levels in the body of young, healthy individuals.
+In one study at the Mayo Clinic, just one 240 mg energy drink caused a 74% increase in norepinephrine levels in the body of young, healthy individuals.
 Norepinephrine is both a stress hormone and a neurotransmitter, which also increases heart rate.

-Energy drinks are loaded with additives and manufactured chemicals which make our poor liver have to work even harder than it already does.
-The liver processes and removes the toxins we ingest, breath and absorbs from our environment.
+Energy drinks are loaded with additives and manufactured chemicals which make our poor liver has to work even harder than it already does.
+The liver processes and removes the toxins we ingest, breathe and absorb from our environment.
 Not only do we add to the liver’s workload when we drink energy drinks, but we also overload it.
 It takes approximately 12 hours for the liver to deal with the caffeine and other chemicals found in these drinks.
 During that time, it can’t work to eliminate other toxic chemicals that the body has taken in that day.
 An overloaded, overworked liver makes us more susceptible to illness and disease.